 The terms often used when describing bamboo fabrics are: bamboo viscose, bamboo rayon, and rayon from bamboo.
-BedVoyage use the term ‘Rayon/Viscose from Bamboo’ to describe our products.
-We use both terms because we feel customers can then recognize the terms are interchangeable.
+BedVoyage use the term ‘Viscose from Bamboo’ to describe our products.
+We can use either term because we feel customers can then recognize the terms are interchangeable.
 Bamboo fabrics have many benefits: its naturally hypoallergenic and thermal regulating, incredibly soft, helps you sleep cooler.
 Its also moisture wicking, and resists odor and bacteria, so the linens stay fresh longer.

 How is Bamboo Dyed?

 Both Rayon and Viscose are very absorbent and take dye very easily.
 BedVoyage uses Fiber Reactive dye as its perfect for all natural fibers.
 The ones it works best with is cotton, viscose bamboo, silk, wool and even wood and paper.
 The intensity of the colors can be from light pastels to very vibrant and deep colors.
 BedVoyage Sheet and Duvet Covers stay true, wash after wash, because the dye is colorfast.
 Reactive dye molecules combine with the molecules of the fabric to create a permanent bond, which becomes part of the fabric.